-This armor, like any other, had flaws.
+This armour, like any other, had flaws.
 Incorrect or carelessly made fixing caused endless repairs.
 Segmentata also did not sufficiently protect the lower abdomen and armpits, which had to be protected with a large shield.

-Lorica squamata was a scale armor that looked like fish scale.
+Lorica squamata was a scale armour that looked like a fish scale.
 The rounded scales at the bottom were made of bronze or iron.
 They were small, on average from 2 by 1, 2 cm or 1, 5 by 1 cm.
 They had holes at the top that were used to connect individual tiles with a wire into rows and then ready-made rows of scales for leather or material.
 They were arranged so that they overlapped alternately.

 A simple squamata could have been made by less skilled craftsmen.
 It could be easily repaired even by a soldier and most importantly it was less expensive than hamata (next armour).
 Its relatively low popularity among the Romans was due to the fact that squamata is neither as flexible nor resistant as chain mail and is also quite heavy.
 It did not protect as well against cuts as chain mail, but it is better against pushes.
-Perhaps that is why it was favored by the barbarian infantry who used the spear as their main offensive weapon.
+Perhaps that is why it was favoured by the barbarian infantry who used the spear as their main offensive weapon.

-Hamata, like all armor, had pros and cons.
+Hamata, like all armour, had pros and cons.
 Its basic advantages were flexibility and breathability.
 It was laborious and relatively heavy.
 Her weight was mainly on the shoulders of the soldier.
 This was partly offset by the soldier belt balteus, which took the weight on the lap belt.